hirosystems/docs/docs/get-started/command-line-interface.md

 title: Stacks CLI
 ---

 The Stacks CLI enables interactions with the Stacks 2.0 blockchain through a set of commands.
-At the current stage, the CLI is intended for developer experimentation on the testnet only.

 ## Installation